-Under alternative 2, up to 115 acres of tamarisk would be mechanically removed by the roots, eliminating approximately 1/3 of the estimated tamarisk in the Park.
+Under Alternative 2, up to 115 acres of tamarisk would be mechanically removed by the roots, eliminating approximately 36% of the total acreage of tamarisk mapped Parkwide (excluding tamarisk found along the Colorado River on the Park boundary).
 This would have beneficial impacts on native plant populations in the project area, which are currently outcompeted by tamarisk and other non-native species.
-It would reduce fuel loading, and wildfire threat to native species.
+It would reduce fuel loads and wildfire threat to native species.
 It would open up areas currently infested with Russian knapweed for better treatment access by park vegetation management teams.
 The natural quality of wilderness character would be improved as native species recolonize the area and non-native species' populations are diminished.
 It would be a benefit to wildlife habitat over the long-term as native vegetation rebounds and reestablishes in the area.